I wonder if it's possible to just hike up to the Mt. Fuji 7th station and make a return.

 What I would recommend is that you consider what my friend and I did on Aug.
 20, 2015.
 We just hiked over to the Safety Guidance Center at the 6th Station and then down the Yoshida trail to the Sato-goya mountain hut and then looped back to the 5th Station (my pics: Mt.
 Fuji 5th & 6th Stations - Aug.
 20, 2015).

-We also took a little time to hike 15 or 20 minutes or so down the Ochudo Nature Trail (you can see it on this map:
+We also took a little time to hike a half-hour or so down the Ochudo Nature Trail (you can see it on this map), a 2.5-km level course that partially circumnavigates the Mt.
+Fuji volcano.
+It was SO green & lush then.

 Hiking either or both of these trails should give you a good feel for the magic of climbing Japan's tallest peak, but without the rigors of any significant elevation gain. :-)